-Within the Cabot Circus area (which is Private Property) no busking at all is permitted nowadays, unless you are busking for the St Mungo's Charity in which case the Charity itself makes the approach to the Cabot Circus Management team.
-Even then the Management Office require a copy of your Public Liability Insurance, a risk assessment and a method statement.
+Within the Cabot Circus area, which is Private Managed Property, no busking at all is permitted, unless you are performing for the Children's Hospice South West in which case the Charity itself makes the approach to the Cabot Circus Management Team.
+Even then the Management Office will require a copy of your Public Liability Insurance, a risk assessment and a method statement.

 (1) On Wednesday and Friday, but they're being super sensitive at the moment and they've got the Council Office right there so they can be onto you in a couple of minutes.
 I was told you can only do 45 minutes at a time.
 Even Simon the violin (Vi Si) has been moved on so I wouldn't smash out the shouty punk songs, at least not until you're ready to leave.

 (2) I haven't tried the Corn Street market, because it always strikes me as being a tad claustrophobic.

 The bottom of Corn Street where it meets the Centre, which is pedestrianised and is called Clare Street, is becoming a popular place to busk.